int-brain-lab/iblvideo/README.md

 Install CUDA 10.0 libraries as documented [here](https://docs.google.com/document/d/1UyXUOx21mwrpBtCcS51avnikmyCPCzXEtTRaTetH-Mo) to match the TensorFlow version 1.13.1 required for DLC.

-Install cuDNN, an extension of the Cuda Toolkit for deep neural networks.
-Download cuDNN from FlatIron as shown below, or find it online.
+Install cuDNN, an extension of the Cuda Toolkit for deep neural networks: Download cuDNN from FlatIron as shown below, or find it online.

 ```bash
 wget --user iblmember -- password check_your_one_settings http://ibl.flatironinstitute.org/resources/cudnn-10.0-linux-x64-v7.6.5.32.tgz